Bernie Sanders, Elizabeth Warren want Amazon to explain anti-union video

 "We have received the letter from Sen. Sanders and Sen. Warren, and will be responding to them directly.
 Amazon respects the individual rights of employees and has an open-door policy that encourages employees to bring their comments, questions, and concerns directly to their management team.
 We firmly believe this direct connection is the most effective way to understand and respond to the needs of our workforce."

+In a subsequent email, Amazon said it complies with all federal, state, and local employment laws and that it respects the right of employees "to join a union or to choose otherwise."

-Sanders and Warren are concerned Amazon may end up violating the National Labor Relations Act (NLRA) by illegally spying on employees' union activities or creating the impression that it's doing so.
+Sanders and Warren are concerned that the alleged video's instructions to managers could lead to violations of the National Labor Relations Act (NLRA), such as spying on employees' union activities or creating the impression that such activities are being monitored.
 The video also reportedly tells Whole Food supervisors that they "might need to talk about how having a union could hurt innovation, which could hurt customer obsession, which could ultimately threaten the building's continued existence."
-Sanders and Warren said this could reasonably be interpreted as a "threat that an employee's workplace may close if he or she supports a union or engages in union activity," which they said violates the NLRA.
+Sanders and Warren said this could reasonably be interpreted as a "threat that an employee's workplace may close if he or she supports a union or engages in union activity," which they said is illegal under the NLRA.

 The video was reportedly leaked just before Amazon said it would raise its minimum wage to $15 an hour in the US after mounting pressure from critics, including Sanders.
 The senators wrote that they appreciate Amazon's attention to raising wages, "But it is important to recognize that workers' rights do not stop at the minimum wage, and raising the pay of your lowest-paid workers, while important, does not give you a free pass to engage in potentially illegal anti-union behavior."